eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 easily distinguish and select which Passkey they want to authenticate with, if several are present in the Authenticator for the given Relying Party.

-The next sections elaborate on how the different components work together to allow the registration and subsequent authentication using Passkeys.
+The next sections explain how the different components work together to allow User registration and subsequent authentication using Passkeys.

-##### 4.7.2.2 Registration
+###### 4.7.2.2.2 Registration

 The flow for registering a Passkey in [W3C WebAuthn] is the following: